Robotgir/docker_for_airsim/README.md

 Grab the docker image from [docker hub](https://hub.docker.com/u/giri6937).
 This repo provides the images in:
 * [giri6937/ue_airsim_inside_docker](https://hub.docker.com/r/giri6937/ue_airsim_inside_docker/tags)
-check out the ta
+check out the tags relavant for you.

 ## Description

-- This docker container has UE(without editor), ros2 foxy installed and is compatible with Airsim.
+- This docker container has UE(without editor), ros2 foxy installed and is compatible with AirSim.
 - Please follow below instructions to succesfully launch the environment.
 - Tested on Ubuntu: 20.04 host,
 Nvidia driver & kernel combination: 555.42.02 & 5.11.5-051105-generic and 470.256.02 & 5.15.0-107-generic